Farama-Foundation/PettingZoo/README.md

 We model environments as *Agent Environment Cycle* (AEC) games, in order to be able to support all types of multi-agent RL environments under one API.

-Our website with comprehensive documentation is http://www.pettingzoo.ml/
+Our website with comprehensive documentation is pettingzoo.ml

 ## Environment Types and Installation